hedlaron/microadventures/README.md

 - **ESLint** and **Prettier**: For linting and formatting JavaScript/React code.

 ### CI/CD
-- **GitHub Actions**: Workflows in `.github/workflows` automate the testing, building, and deployment of the application.
+- **GitHub Actions**: Chosen for its tight integration with GitHub, making it easy to set up automated workflows.
+It's used to run tests on every push and pull request, build and push Docker images, and trigger deployments.
-- **Kluctl**: Used for deploying to Kubernetes in a GitOps fashion.
-The desired state of the cluster is defined in the `k8s` directory and `kluctl` ensures the cluster matches that state.
+- **Kluctl**: Chosen for its GitOps capabilities.
+It allows for the desired state of the Kubernetes cluster to be defined declaratively in Git.
+The CI/CD pipeline uses Kluctl to apply these configurations, ensuring that the cluster always matches the state defined in the repository.
+This provides a single source of truth and a clear audit trail for all changes.

 ### AI-Assisted Development
 Throughout the development of this project, I have intensively used the following AI models to assist with coding, debugging, and documentation: